docker/docs/content/single-sign-on/users-faqs.md

 Users with a public domain email address will be added as guests.

-### Can Docker org owners/Admins/company owners approve users to an organization and use a seat, rather than having them automatically added when SSO Is enabled?
+### Can Docker org owners/admins/company owners approve users to an organization and use a seat, rather than having them automatically added when SSO is enabled?

-Admins, organization owners and company owners can currently approve users by configuring their permissions through their IdP.
-That's if the user account is configured in the IdP, the user will be automatically added to the organization in Docker Hub as long as there’s an available seat.
+Admins, organization owners, and company owners can approve users by configuring their permissions through their IdP.
+If the user account is configured in the IdP, the user will be automatically added to the organization in Docker Hub as long as there’s an available seat.

-### How will users be made aware that they're being made a part of a Docker Org?
+### How will users be made aware that they're being made a part of a Docker organzation?

 When SSO is enabled, users will be prompted to authenticate through SSO the next time they try to sign in to Docker Hub or Docker Desktop.
 The system will see the end-user has a domain email associated with the docker ID they're trying to authenticate with, and prompts them to sign in with SSO email and credentials instead.